indrayam/coding-nerd-notes/modern-java/scratchpad.md

 # Scratchpad to build Muscle Memory

 #### Kotlin DSL questions
-- How do you read a property from gradle.properties inside the plugins block?
+- How do you read a property from gradle.properties inside the plugins block? *Nope*

 #### Lombok
 - @Getter